rippedpiracy/docs/Literature/Manga.md

 - [**Paperback (<span style="color:red">iOS</span>)**](https://paperback.moe/) - An ad-free manga reader for iOS and iPadOS.
 *<small>Contains additional migration guides if needed.</small>*

-> **DDL:** Direct Download, where you can download a file from a server usually done through your Browser.
+> <span style="color:orange">**DDL:**</span> Direct Download, where you can download a file from a server usually done through your Browser.

 > &nbsp;

-> **Torrent:** A decentralised Peer-to-Peer file sharing protocol that is very common when sharing Pirated Content, since the file isnt on a single server that can easily be taken down.
+> <span style="color:orange">**Torrent:**</span> A decentralised Peer-to-Peer file sharing protocol that is very common when sharing Pirated Content, since the file isnt on a single server that can easily be taken down.